eclipse-archived/ceylon-lang.org/documentation/1.1/reference/interoperability/ceylon-from-java.md

 to throw `java.lang.Exception`.
 So unless you know otherwise, it's probably sensible to wrap calls to Ceylon methods in a Java-side `try/catch` which handles this possibility.

+If you really need to catch `java.lang.Error` from Ceylon you have to catch `ceylon.language::Throwable` and then decide whether you really have the error you're interested in.

 ### Type conversions